 Overall fastest current New Zealand record officiated by MSNZ

-But note at a Landspeed NZ event 8th April 2018 in a 1500hp Darryl Dolby – 2008 Nissan R35 GTR did a amazing two way average of 357.02 kph.
+At our Landspeed NZ event 8th April 2018 in a 1500hp Darryl Dolby – 2008 Nissan R35 GTR did a amazing two way average of 357.02 kph.

 On 6th March 2022 event Scott Wilkins riding a modified Kawasaki H2R broke the speed records above on Goudies Road, Reporoa doing a 364.5kph/227.8mph one way with a 358.4kph/224mph two way average.

-The Castrol Trophy (New Zealand Landspeed Record)
+The Castrol Trophy (New Zealand Landspeed Record trophy awarded by Motorsport New Zealand)

 The Castrol Trophy in landspeed racing is awarded for the fastest vehicle officially timed by MSNZ with a flying start over a measured distance of one full mile (1.609 kilometers).
 The trophy itself is a one third replica of The Sir Charles Wakefield Trophy which was presented for the World Land Speed record in the 1930’s by Castrol’s founding chairman.
 Previous holder of the Castrol Trophy is Owen Evans, who attained 216.385 mph (348.237 kph) on June 2nd 1996 in his Porsche 911 GT Le Mans Turbo on Goudies Road, Reporoa.
-The previous holder of the trophy had been Ray Williams at 196.721 mph (316.591 kph), set on the 16th March 1996 in a Road Registered Porsche 930, also on Goudies Road, Reporoa.
-The Castrol Trophy was first awarded to Willy Smith in 1932 on 90 mile Beach.
-All these vehicles were wheel driven by petrol engines.

 Motorcycling New Zealand (MNZ) Landspeed Records